Advertising

 List-based retargeting is retargeting done from a specific list of users, typically based on email.
 This list is collected over time by the business and then uploaded to their advertising platform of choice.
 An example of this list may be users who attended the business’s most recent webinar or those who abandoned their cart without finishing a purchase.
 This tactic is much less common than pixel-based targeting.

-And while there are many benefits of retargeting on Connected TV, it is not just limited to the TV screen.
+And while there are many benefits of retargeting on Connected TV platforms, it is not just limited to the TV screen.
 Retargeting can run across screens and is available on many platforms including:

-There are multiple strategies to make sure a business gets the most retargeting benefits.
+There are multiple strategies and retargeting best practices to make sure a business gets the best results possible.

 For pixel-based retargeting, advertisers can get strategic and specific.
 They can create target audiences based on those who spent a certain amount of time on-site or who viewed multiple web pages.
 This ensures the retargeting campaign is reaching people who are truly interested rather than those who visited the website and determined the service is not for them or maybe even clicked on accident.